Allauzen/master-bme-bin-deep-learning/README.md

 - Monday 12/10/2020 after-noon
 - Tuesday 13/10/2020 morning
 - Tuesday 13/10/2020 after-noon

-- Thursday 15/10/2020 morning
+# remark
+- too many things
+- shorten the computation graph and provide more examples of pytorch code
+- how to inspect what is learnt ?
+- suppress language modeling ? and focus on word 2 vec for unsupervised pre-training ?

-Outline of the course:
+# Outline of the course:

 - introduction
 - a single artificial neuron